What is AI governance?

 Potential impact of AI governance on your employees

-Well-managed AI can significantly benefit employees by enhancing productivity, driving innovation and reducing repetitive tasks.
-A strong AI governance framework also reassures employees that the company is committed to unbiased, transparent AI usage.
+Well-managed AI can support efficiency and give employees more time for higher-value tasks.
+Clear governance helps teams understand how AI fits into their work.
+A clear AI governance framework helps employees understand how AI tools are used.
 This can be especially important for those concerned about job displacement due to automation.

 Related: What is cross-functional collaboration?

-By setting clear goals, assigning oversight responsibilities and regularly reviewing your AI tools, you can build trust within your organisation while staying aligned with legal and ethical standards.
+By setting clear goals, assigning oversight responsibilities and regularly reviewing your AI tools, you can help teams understand how these tools fit into your organisatio

 Whether you’re experimenting with AI for the first time or refining established systems, a strong governance strategy can ensure that your company remains competitive and prepared for the future of AI.